 31 North Main Street, the Methodist Church (1859)-The Methodist Society was established in Ipswich in 1824.
 The current Methodist Church on Meeting House Green was constructed in 1859.
 The steeple appears on the town’s seal, drawn by Ipswich artist Arthur Wesley Dow.

 33 North Main Street, the Nathaniel Wait house (1865)-Nathaniel Wait was a cobbler, and placed on exhibit at the Essex County Fair a pair of fishing boots judged excellent for their absence of an inside seam.
 He was a trustee of the church and helped arrange the purchase of County land for construction of the present edifice in 1859.

 34 North Main Street, the William Pulcifer house (1836)- William Pulcifer was a dry goods storekeeper who built the combination storefront, office and residence building at 34 North Main St. in 1836.
 This Federal- era building is the only brick residence in the Meetinghouse Green Historic District

-36 North Main Street, the John Manning house (1769)-This house was built in 1769 by Doctor John Manning.
-It has one of the first preservation agreements in Ipswich, created by the Ipswich Heritage Trust.
+36 North Main Street, the John Manning house (1769)-This house has one of the first preservation agreements in Ipswich, created by the Ipswich Heritage Trust.
 Dr. Manning was also an inventor and built an unsuccessful wind-driven woolen mill on the site of the present Caldwell Block next to the Choate Bridge.
 His second mill at the Willowdale Dam was more successful.

 38 North Main Street, the Old Post Office (1763)-This structure was built in 1763 as part of the historic Dr. John Manning property.
 Probably originally a barn or warehouse, it became the post office in 1790.
 This building also served as the shop of Daniel Rogers, a master gold and silversmith who later moved to Newport RI.